Big 12 wipes out all winter, spring championship events

-KANSAS CITY, Mo. -- The Big 12 men's and women's basketball tournaments were canceled Thursday, and with them, the rest of the NCAA Division I basketball season.
-The Big 12's spring sports seasons didn't escape unscathed, either.
+KANSAS CITY, Mo. — The Big 12 men’s and women’s basketball tournaments were canceled Thursday due to concerns about the coronavirus, and with them the rest of the NCAA Division I basketball season.
+The Big 12’s spring sports seasons didn’t escape unscathed, either.

 After Big 12 Commissioner Bob Bowlsby announced Thursday morning that both tournaments were off, the NCAA followed Thursday afternoon by canceling the remainder of the winter championships and all the spring championships.